Policy Against Bias, Discrimination & Harassment

 Appeals are not intended to be full re-hearings of the report and generally will be considered upon a review of the written documentation of the parties and any pertinent documentation regarding the grounds for appeal.
 A preponderance of the evidence standard will be applied on appeal.
 Unless there is good cause for temporary delay(s) or limited extension(s), the decision of the Appeals Panel will be communicated within 8 business days to both parties, simultaneously and in writing; the written decision will describe the result of the appeal and the rationale for the result.
 The Appeals Panel’s decision will be final and binding.
 Both parties have the right to choose whether to disclose or discuss the outcome of the formal grievance process.

-False and malicious accusations of discrimination or harassment, may be the subject of appropriate disciplinary action.
-However, no adverse action of any kind will be taken by the College against anyone for bringing a good faith complaint of discrimination or harassment or reporting a suspected case of discrimination or harassment, regardless of the final disposition of that complaint.
+False and malicious accusations of violations of this policy, may be the subject of appropriate disciplinary action.
+However, no adverse action of any kind will be taken by the College against anyone for bringing a good faith complaint of an alleged violation of this policy or reporting a suspected violation of this policy, regardless of the final disposition of that complaint.

-Records generated in connection with reports, investigations, grievance processes, and appeals are maintained in confidential files for at least seven years by an appropriate office, which may be the Title IX Coordinator, the Assistant Vice President for Student Experience, Chief Human Resource Officer, the Chief Academic Officer, and/or the Registrar (for records concerning disciplinary outcomes).
+Records generated in connection with reports, investigations, grievance processes, and appeals are maintained in confidential files for at least seven years by an appropriate office, which may be the Title IX Coordinator; the Assistant Vice President for Student Experience; Vice President of Human Resources, Inclusion and Compliance; the Vice President of Academic Affairs; and/or the Registrar (for records concerning disciplinary outcomes).
 Only those with a right and need to know are permitted access.
 The Parties will have access to a full and fair record of the hearing in which they were involved and have the right to have all information obtained during the course of the grievance process be protected from public release until the Appeals Panel makes a final determination unless otherwise required by law.
 For additional information about maintenance and accessibility to student records, please see the College’s Policy governing Student Privacy Rights and Confidentiality.

 Records required to be kept are: